MarcWeber/vim-git-wiki/README.txt

 vim-git-wiki
 ============

+design-goals: See vim-online-wiki-source/topic/this-wiki-design-goals
-contribute: See topic/contributing-to-this-wiki.wiki
+contribute:   See vim-online-wiki-source/topic/contributing-to-this-wiki.wiki
-feedback: See topic/contributing-to-this-wiki.wiki -> submitting bugs
+feedback:     See vim-online-wiki-source/topic/contributing-to-this-wiki.wiki -> submitting bugs

 purpose: create a manually mantained index about which tools exist to solve what purpose.
 Be as dynamic and vibrant as the world and community is: manage